santureddy/AWS-SAA-C02-Course/README.md

 Aurora cluster functions across a number of availability zones.

 There is a primary instance and a number of replicas.
-The read applications from applications can use the replicas.
+Applications can use the replicas for READ operations.

 There is a shared storage of **max 64 TiB** across all replicas.
 This uses 6 copies across AZs.